 An unstable or slow internet connection is the number one cause of YouTube uploading getting stuck.
 Therefore, ensure the internet connection is okay by searching the ‘‘interest speed test“ on google.com.
 If it’s slow, stop all unnecessary online activities until the process is complete.

-- If you check the internet and it’s not slow or unstable, stop the uploading process and switch to another browser or device.
+2. If you checked the internet and it’s not slow or unstable, stop the uploading process and switch to another browser or device.

 For example, if you are uploading the video with your iPhone using the YouTube app, stop it and transfer the video to your computer.
 Note that you can use any web browser such as Chrome, Firefox, Safari, among others.